 The focus in each subject in the Broad General Phase is on the Significant Aspects of Learning.
-There is a core course for both English and Drama and pupils are active participants in their own learning.
+There is a core course for both English and Drama, and pupils are active participants in their own learning.

-The first and second year classes take part in an additional period of Literacy each week where they develop key Reading skills and Cultural Literacy knowledge and skills.

-There are a number of interventions available to pupils who require additional support with literacy.
-Run by the PT Support for Learning, these programmes first identify the needs of pupils and then target the specific areas that need to be addressed.
+The first and second year English classes take part in an additional period of Literacy each week where they develop the key Functional, Cultural and Critical Literacy skills.
+There are also a number of interventions for pupils who require additional support, carried out during Literacy time or at other appropriate times as directed by the PT Support for Learning.